 Can you play Steam games on the external hard drive?

 Yes, you can access your Steam games library from the external hard drive.
 You can use a USB HDD or SSD.
-However, you’ll have to adjust to the limited performance – the faster the driver, the faster will be the loading time.
+However, you’ll have to adjust to the limited performance – the faster the driver, the faster the loading time.

 Read Next: Fix Steam Missing Content Manifest error on Windows PC.